 8 Must-Visit Destinations In The Mediterranean This Summer

 Places go in and out of fashion, but the Mediterranean is timeless.
-Come summer, there is quite simply nowhere better to be than in one of the many dazzling spots along its coastline, whether that’s a romantic Greek island or a hotspot in the South of France.
+Come summer, there is quite simply nowhere better to be than in one of the many dazzling spots along its coastline, whether that’s a romantic Greek island or a remote destination in the South of France.
 To help you whittle down the options for this year, we’ve handpicked eight of the most spectacular — and a little off-radar — places to pick.

 Andros, Greece